bogadrian/gatsby-final/src/posts/the-most-reactish-error.md

 In the first results this article comes up:

-##<a href="https://www.debuggr.io/react-update-unmounted-component/" target="_blank">React state update on an unmounted component</a>
+##<center><a href="https://www.debuggr.io/react-update-unmounted-component/" target="_blank">React state update on an unmounted component</a></center>

 Yes, it is a complete article and it resolves your problem, no doubt about it!

 But let me tell you something: It is too technical for a beginner!

-As a beginner, you probably will stare to those lines of codes and won’t understand too much, is it?
+As a beginner, you probably will stare to those lines of codes and won’t understand too much of it, is it?

 Fact: if you are able to understand what is all about in this article, my bet is you won’t need to read this article!